 Featured Post:

-ZINE SPRING 2025
+ZINE FALL 2025

-ISSUE XIII
+ISSUE XIV

 Festival fashion trends continue to boom as festivals become more common around the globe.
 While festivals date back to ancient times, Woodstock 1969 created a pivotal shift in the culture of music festivals everywhere.
 Woodstock ‘69 was a festival that represented symbols of love, anti-war, and peace—the message of “love not war" was presented through fashion statements of event goers.
 After Woodstock ‘69, the popularity of music festivals continued to grow and the fashion trends of each decade succeeding the Woodstock festival are prevalent in today’s current festival fashion trends.